 - If a customer becomes aggressive, demeaning, or offensive, we will ask them to stop.
 If our request is ignored, we reserve the right to mute and/or report that customer based on the severity of their behavior.

 - For the vast majority of customer issues, there is no way for us to tell what is “wrong” with a table by examining it in person.
 In order to resolve your issue, we will still need to speak with you.
-Additionally, we work mainly over email, and are not always able to log into SL.
+Additionally, we work mainly over email, and are not always available to log into SL.
 Unless we specifically express a desire to look at your table in person, we kindly ask that you work with us over IM.

 - We do not speak any languages other than English.
 If possible, please use English when you contact us.

 - At our discretion, we may use a translator to help facilitate communication.
 This applies only to languages that can be easily translated by a computer.

 - It is often helpful if you let us know that English isn’t your first language, and tell us what your native language is.
 We will then adjust our approach to make sure that you can understand us when we reply to you.

 - Roleplay is an interesting facet of virtual worlds.
 However, when contacting us for support, we ask that you do not try to roleplay with us.
 When you are contacting KRE about support issues, you are not your character; you are the real person sitting at your computer who needs OOC (Out of Character) assistance for an OOC problem.
 Some common examples of inappropriate “roleplay creep” include: